 - Talking about positive things will help to alleviate stress and fear.

-- DO NOT VISIT if you are not feeling well for any reason or if you have travelled in the last 14 days.
+- DO NOT VISIT if you are not feeling well for any reason or if you have travelled outside of Canada in the last 14 days.

 How to Protect Yourself from COVID-19 for Older Adults and People with Chronic Medical Conditions and Weakened Immune Systems (Public Health Ontario - English PDF)